CRISPR Genome Editing Solutions

 |

-VectorBuilder’s online CRISPR vector design tool features optimized, whole-genome gRNA databases for human, mouse and rat enabling you to design CRISPR vectors with high targeting efficiency.
+VectorBuilder’s online CRISPR vector design tool features optimized, whole-genome gRNA databases for human, mouse, and rat enabling you to design CRISPR vectors with high targeting efficiency.
+We are also expanding our gRNA database to include more Cas enzymes and more host species.
 We follow the algorithm utilized in CRISPR library design (CLD) to calculate specificity scores for gRNAs.
 Briefly, for a given gRNA intended to target a N(20)NGG sequence in a species, we search for all potential off-target sites in the genome of that species that have ≤3 mismatches with the target sequence.
 For each potential off-target site identified this way, a single off-target score is calculated.
 Scores for all the off-target sites are then used in aggregate to calculate the final specificity score of the gRNA, which is between 0 and 100, with higher values indicating greater targeting specificity.
-Please note that specificity scores are only a rough guide.
+Please note that specificity scores are a theoretical guide.
 Actual targeting efficiency and specificity could depart from what the scores predict. gRNAs with low scores may still work well.

 Resources